The Temple of Elemental Evil: Publication history

 T1-4 The Temple of Elemental Evil was written by Gary Gygax with Frank Mentzer, and published by TSR in 1985, incorporating T1 The Village of Hommlet.
+Gygax gave his notes for The Temple to Frank Mentzer who used them to design T1-4, The Temple of Elemental Evil, which was released in 1985.
 The module was a 128-page book with a 16-page map booklet, and featured a cover by Keith Parkinson and interior illustrations by Jeff Butler, Clyde Caldwell, Jeff Easley, Larry Elmore, and Dave Trampier.
 The module includes descriptions of two towns, the Temple itself, and four large dungeon levels.

 Although initially written as a stand-alone series, T1-4 was made to dovetail into A1-4 Scourge of the Slave Lords when these two campaigns were revised in 1986 as supermodules.
 The combined campaign then culminates with the GDQ series, incorporating modules G1-G3 Against the Giants; D1-D3, which introduced D&D fans to drow elves for the first time; and finally Q1, Queen of the Demonweb Pits, in which the heroes fight against the spider demon Lolth herself.
 These last adventures were also combined and republished as a supermodule bearing the code GDQ1-7, Queen of the Spiders.

 In 2001, Wizards of the Coast published a novel by Thomas M. Reid also bearing the title The Temple of Elemental Evil.

 Wizards of the Coast also published a sequel to the T1-4 adventure in 2001, the 3rd Edition module Return to the Temple of Elemental Evil.

-Wizards of the Coast published a remake of The Village of Hommlet adventure for Dungeons & Dragons 4th Edition and released it through the RPGA.
+In March, 2013Wizards of the Coast published a remake of The Village of Hommlet adventure for Dungeons & Dragons 4th Edition in Dungeon issue 212.

 The original TSR product code for module T1 (bluetone and full color cover) is 9026.